Tuning parameter calibration for $\ell_1$-regularized logistic regression: Simulation studies

-\BIC\ and \AIC\ require one complete pass of the tuning parameter path.
+\BIC, {\oldnew \EBIC}\ and \AIC\ require one complete pass of the tuning parameter path.
 10-fold \CV\ requires one complete pass of 10 tuning parameter paths and thus, requires about 10 times more computational power (or parallelization).
 The testing-based scheme is the most efficient approach: it requires at most one complete pass of the tuning parameter path, and typically even less, because it stops as soon as the tuning parameter is selected.
-For illustration, Figure~\ref{fig:timef} summarizes the run times for four settings with $\kappa\in\{0.5,0.75\}$; the results with smaller correlations are deferred to the Appendix.
+For illustration, Figure~\ref{fig:timef} summarizes the run times for six settings with $\kappa=0.5$; additional results with larger correlations {\oldnew and more dense signals} are provided in the Appendix.